1601-mma2013/Interactive-Directory/README.md

 Constraints
 - Very high budget setup
-           -*(using too many electronic parts and need high-quality material to build the kiosk to prevent loss and damage from internal and external sources)*
+    - *(using too many electronic parts and need high-quality material to build the kiosk to prevent loss and damage from internal and external sources)*
 - Too many equipment involved for the development of this system and will increase the budget needed for this system

 Opportunities
 - Can generate income for MMU by including paid advertisement
      - *(when the kiosk is in idle mode, the advertisement will pop out so that passerby can view the ads)*
 - To improve MMU image as first campus to provide interactive directory technology service to university users
      - *(So far there are no other universities in Malaysia provide interactive map for their students, visitors, staffs and lecturers)*
+- Can sell the system to other university to be implemented in their university as well
+     - *(If the system is proven to increase the efficiency of providing and receiving information thus increasing the productivity of the students in MMU, it is a good thing to implement this system to other universities as well)*

+Users
+- Targeted user:
+People who come to MMU
+*(This system will only benefit people who are in MMU)*

+- Intended user:
+Students of MMU
+*(Student of MMU will benefit a lot from this system)*

+- Potential user:
+Visitors, Staffs and Lecturers of MMU
+*(People who come to MMU might use this system)*

+- User:
+ - Lecturers of MMU
+*(Lecturers able to control the Lecturer’s Availability status)*

+ - System admin of MMU (1 or 2 person in-charge)
+*(The one who control the input for announcement, update lecturer profile, news, advertisement, map and other info in the system)*